rafayelmirijanyan1997/Predicting-house-prices/README.md

-I be using a dataset that comes with the `scikit-learn` package.
+I will be using a dataset that comes with the `scikit-learn` package.

 California Housing